twallbaum/core-database/content/how-to-use/index.md

 </p></br>

 <h3 class="text-m font-semibold mb-2">Offline Access</h3>
 <p>Prefer offline access?
-Download the database and explore independently without requiring web access.</p></br>
+Download the database and explore independently without requiring web access.
+If you want to filter the database according to specific criteria, or if you want to count, for example, the number of concepts or prototypes that use a certain output modality, a certain psychological construct, or all evaluations in field studies, we recommend that you download the database.
+There, you can explore it according to your needs.</p></br>

 <h3 class="text-m font-semibold mb-2">Categories</h3>
-<p>Core uses various categories that can be used to compare techbnologie.
+<p>CORE uses various categories that can be used to compare technologies.
 An overview is given in the following chart.</p></br>

 <img src="categorySystem.jpeg" alt="categories used in Core" width="70%"/></br>